rportela/jports-bovespa/src/test/resources/readme.md

-Put assets here to add them to git
+Put test assets here to add them to git